bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Everything-You-Need-To-Know-About-Relational-Databases--SQL--PostgreSQL-and-Sequelize-To-Build-.md

 -   <span id="ef22">Sometimes we may need to specify what table we are selecting a column from, particulurly if we had joined multiple tables together.</span>

-— Notice here we are indicating that we want the “name” field from the “friends” table as well as the “name” field from the “puppies” table.
+— Notice here we are indicating that we want the "name” field from the "friends” table as well as the "name” field from the "puppies” table.
 We indicate the table name by table.column
 — We are also aliasing these fields with the AS keyword so that our returned results have friend\_name and puppy\_name as field headers

     SELECT